 *Price includes voluntary donation

-The current expiry date for most vouchers is 30 April 2017.
-The offer has been running for years and after 30 April, you will see the voucher valid date change to 31 October 2017.
+The current expiry date for most vouchers is 30 April 2018.
+The offer has been running for years and after April, the voucher valid date will change to the end of October 2018.

 Is my Travelcard or train ticket valid for 2 for 1 offers?